3 themes from marketing planning – Stepping stones, persuasion and momentum

 It’s obvious that before we develop a strategy and a plan we need to be clear what we want to achieve.

 Whether we call them aims, goals or objectives they need to be clear.
-Most people know about SMART objectives (Specific Measureable Achievable Realistic and Time-specific).
+Most people know about SMART objectives (Specific Measurable Achievable Realistic and Time-specific).
 But too often the goals are long term financial goals expressed in terms of fee income or profits.
+You need goals for the short, medium and long term.

 Marketing objectives are traditionally concerned with the amount of products or services sold into specific markets – and how we fare compared to our competitors’ share of the market.